johnwaynehacker/rwd-xray/README.md

 Part of the Honda Diagnostic System (HDS) software is a tool to flash firmware updates (J2534 Rewrite application) and a set of firmware update files.

-The firmeware update files can be found in the directory:
+The firmware update files can be found in the directory:
 `C:\Program Files (x86)\Honda\J2534 Pass Thru\CalibFiles`

 Each firmware file is named according to the part number